Our Story

 Founder & Director of Winemaking

-I had always been fascinated with Livermore Valley.
-From the beginning, Livermore had been noted for producing some of the finest Bordeaux wines in the world.
-However, by the end of the last century, two large wine companies dominated the region; there was little to be excited about in the wines.
-I felt driven to rediscover the fabled Livermore Valley.
+I was equally fascinated by Livermore Valley.
+From its earliest days, the valley had earned a reputation for producing some of the finest Bordeaux-style wines in the world.
+Yet by the end of the twentieth century, much of that reputation had faded.
+A handful of large wine companies dominated the region, and the excitement that once surrounded Livermore wines had largely disappeared.
+I felt compelled to rediscover the valley’s story.

 My Muse

-It is said of Henri Jayer (the late Burgundian winemaker behind Vosne Romanée Cros Parartoux) that he created his wines in his head, years before he put them into bottle.
-I have been creating wines in my head for more than 40 years.
-It is only in the last decade that I have been actually putting these thoughts into the bottle.
-It is the beginning of what I hope to be a long voyage of learning and discovery.
+It is said of Henri Jayer, the late Burgundian winemaker renowned for his legendary Vosne-Romanée Cros Parantoux, that he created his wines in his head years before they reached the bottle.
+I have been doing the same for more than forty years.
+It is only in the last decade-plus that I have been putting those thoughts into bottle.
+This is the beginning of what I hope will be a long voyage of learning and discovery.

 “Occasio aegre offertur, facile amittitur”